com-480-data-visualization/MAP/README.md

 > Pre-processing of the data set you chose
 > - Show some basic statistics and get insights about the data

 The dataset contains 61,556,964 records spanning ten years (mean of 6155696.4 per year, SD = 481266.1), ranging from ~ 5.6M records in 2016 to ~ 7.2M records in 2018.
 Figure 1 shows a stacked bar chart of the number of flights per the top 10 airports with the most flights in the dataset.
-We observe that the top airports are major hubs such as ATL, ORD, and DFW, which is expected given their high traffic volume.
+We observe that the top airports are major hubs such as ATL, ORD, and DFW, which is expected due to their high traffic volume.
 We see consistency in data with the top airlines being among the main carriers for the hub, e.g., Delta (DL) for ATL, United (UA) for ORD, and American (AA) for DFW.

 ![Figure 1: Flight Counts per Airport and Airline (Top 10 Airports)](eda-fig1.png)

 *Figure 1: Flight Counts per Airport and Airline (Top 10 Airports).*

-We find a mean departure delay of 9.04 minutes with a median of zero, indicating that many flights depart on time.
+We find a mean departure delay of 9.04 minutes with a median of zero.
+This indicates that many flights do not depart late.
 A regression between the planned and actual time spent in a flight shows that actual flight durations usually match the scheduled durations (Figure 2).
-However, departure delay comes with a high standard deviation (37.14), suggesting variability in departure delay.
-Similarly, regarding the arrival delay, we find a mean of 4.70 and a median of -1.00 minutes (indicating arriving earlier than expected), but a standard deviation of 39.44.
-We also find that the 75th percentile for this feature is 18 minutes, suggesting that most flights have relatively small delays.
-An observation of the overall cancellation (1.58%) and diversion rate (0.24%) shows small relative values.
+However, departure delay has a high standard deviation (37.14), suggesting variability in departure delay.
+Similarly, for the arrival delay, we find a mean of 4.70 and a median of -1.00 minutes (indicating arriving earlier than expected), but a standard deviation of 39.44.
+We also find that the 75th percentile for this feature is 18 minutes, which can mean that most flights have relatively small delays.
+Observing the overall cancellation (1.58%) and diversion rate (0.24%) shows small relative values.

 ![Figure 2: Regression of actual versus scheduled flight durations](eda-fig2.png)

 *Figure 2: Regression of actual versus scheduled flight durations.*

 We then explore the overall trends of the dataset across years.
-The mean departure delay, while peaking in 2014, has a generally increasing pattern (see Figure 3), suggesting worsening delays.
-Regarding cancellation rates, we don't see a clear increasing or decreasing pattern over years (Figure 4).
+The mean departure delay peaks in 2014, but has a generally increasing pattern (see Figure 3), suggesting worsening delays.
+For cancellation rates, we don't see a clear increasing or decreasing pattern over years (Figure 4).

 ![Figure 3: Average Departure Delay by Year](eda-fig3.png)